LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

   - using-forms.html
   - bots-automation-post-conversation-survey.html
 ---

+{: .important}
+Post-Conversation Survey (PCS) functionality is now supported by Conversation Builder.
+No new enhancements will be done to the Bot Studio version of PCS, described on this page.
+LivePerson recommends that customers use Conversation Builder to [build post-conversation surveys](https://developers.liveperson.com/conversation-builder-bots-survey-bots.html).
+To learn more, please contact your LivePerson account manager.

-The post conversation survey bot (PCS) gives brands the ability to collect feedback from consumers at the end of a conversation, without utilizing the time of a human agent.
+The post-conversation survey bot gives brands the ability to collect feedback from consumers at the end of a conversation, without utilizing the time of a human agent.
 The bot can ask specialized questions, designed to provide CSAT, FCR and NPS metrics for the brand, questions that reflect a brand’s custom KPIs, or free text questions.
 This feature is ideal for brands to measure agent and skill performance and identify opportunities to improve on quality targets.

 ## Survey flow